maviddoerdijk/bsc-thesis/exp/README.md

 ## train_transformer.ipynb

 Go through this file to understand more about the thought process behind specific choices made when training the Transformer.
 It uses many of the modules.

+## train_transformer_correct.ipynb

+In this file, you can see specific steps that were taken to find out how the problem of using future data in z-score can be fixed.

+## plot_styleguide.ipynb

+Was originally meant as a styleguide, but for now merely using `plt.style.use('seaborn-v0_8')` is good enough.
+Any future experimentations with plots will be done in this notebook.